 After polishing, use a clean, damp cloth to remove any residue or excess polish from the surface.
 Ensure that all polish is thoroughly removed, as leftover residue can cause streaks or dull spots.

 Allow the marble surface to dry completely.
 Once dry, you can finally admire the restored shine of your marble.

 Removing Stains from Marble Worktops

-Sealing Marble surfaces
+Sealing Marble Surfaces

+To maintain your polishing efforts and prevent any future staining and etching, you will want to seal your marble countertops.
 Most Marble surfaces will need to be sealed every 3-6 months for protection, as it’s a porous surface and will end up becoming more susceptible to staining.
 You can do this yourself at home or hire a professional if needed.

 To begin, follow the polishing instructions above and make sure the surface is clean and dry.
 Apply the sealant evenly across the surface with a clean rag and leave to allow to be absorbed.
 We recommend keeping little ones out of the kitchen at the stage, so the process isn’t interrupted.
 After a few hours go over it with another coat and leave to settle overnight.
 The next morning use a clean cloth to buff away any excess that’s been leftover and you are now free to enjoy your sealed worktop.
-Carrying out this process will help your Marble to last longer and look better in the long run.
+Carrying out this process will help your marble to last longer and look better in the long run.

-If you’re looking for help from a professional to refurbish or replace your existing Marble surface, speak to our friendly team of experts who can talk you through your options, including design and install of new spaces.
+If you’re looking for help from a professional to refurbish or replace your existing marble surface, speak to our friendly team of experts who can talk you through your options, including design and install of new spaces.
 Contact our team for advice or to book a visit to our showroom.